hejiay/AndroidProject/readme.txt

-Git is a verision control system
+Git is a distributed erision control system
 Git is a free software